-GGU Law’s Veterans Legal Advocacy Center seeks to open the profession to more of our distinguished veterans and to both create and partner with others to offer programs that serve our students and support the legal needs of the broader veterans community.
+GGU Law’s Veterans Legal Advocacy Center seeks to open the profession to more of our distinguished veterans and to partner with outside agencies to offer programs that serve our students and support the growing legal needs of the broader veterans community.

 YELLOW RIBBON PROGRAM